Mental Health

 What honest mental health work looks like.

-Honest mental health work isn't a single moment.
-It shows up in small repeated steps.
+Honest mental health work isn't one big moment.
+It's small steps, over and over.
 Showing up the next day.
-Naming what is happening out loud.
+Saying out loud what's going on.
 Leaning on people who don't flinch.

 Faith and family.
 Practical resources when they help.
 Patience with yourself.
 None of it is fast.
 All of it counts.